Film Film Articles

 Another issue was the choice of location.
 Previous Bond films had a sense of glamour or exoticism: Las Vegas has none of that.
 The producers were aiming to market the Bond franchise by setting it in America and even considered casting an American actor.
 But Las Vegas felt like a characterless concrete jungle in the day and tacky at night.
 The casino scenes films like Dr. No and Thunderball radiated class; in Las Vegas they were dark, crowded, and unpleasant.
 Bond doesn’t even play a card game, he plays craps.
 The area around Las Vegas was just a featureless desert.

 After six films that ranged from good to great, the seventh Bond film was the first dud in the franchise.
-It disappointed on story, character, and spectacle levels.
+It disappointed the story, character, and spectacle levels.
 If Goldfinger and You Only Live Twice served as templates on how to make a Bond film, Diamonds Are Forever was a how not to make one.

 0 thoughts on “Bondathon: Diamonds Are Forever